Some Syrians will welcome Trump's airstrike -- if only it had come sooner

 The heartache for them is therefore not limited to predicting what the future might hold but also how their lives would have been different, had the international community acted sooner.

-I was in northern Syria in 2013, when the regime conducted a chemical attack in rural Damascus.

 Syrians were waiting for former President Obama to act on his "red line," hoping it would alleviate their suffering.
-I was there to share in the disappointment -- and anger towards the United States -- after it decided to call off a proposed military strike on the Assad regime, instead striking a deal that would have the regime peacefully give up its chemical arsenal.
+I was there to share in the disappointment -- and anger towards the United States -- after it decided to call off a proposed military strike on the Assad regime, instead striking a deal

 This was a deal that allowed a dictator to continue slaughtering his own people, using a broad range of conventional and unconventional weapons.
 It was a deal that failed to stop Assad from using chemical attacks again.

 A lot has changed between 2013 and now.
-Ten of thousands of civilians have been killed through the use of barrel bombs, starvation and indiscriminate attacks.
+Ten of thousands of civilians have been killed through the use of barrel bombs, starvation and indiscriminate attacks

-As a result, hundreds of thousands of people have been internally displaced into areas that are not safe but where the chances of being killed are slimmer.
+As a result, hundreds of thousands of people have been internally displaced

+into areas that are not safe but where the chances of being killed are slimmer.

 Hundreds of thousands more were forced to flee to other counties, where they have been treated as a security threat or a financial burden.